ReLifeMy/Mesh/README.md

 ### 👋 Hi, I’m ReLife-My
 I’m interested in coding.
-Recently, I'm learning C++ / Python and later with some frontend languages.
+Recently, I'm learning Python and later with some frontend languages.
 Moreover, DS and A will be accomplished in summer vacation.

 ---

 #### Learning list is showing below.
-- C++
 - Python
 - Html
 - CSS